turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 use (exit vim) to exit vim

-./start_celo.sh

-./start_celo.sh is the comand for starting the light client this comand is created using the start_celo.sh github link
+./start_celo.sh is the comand for starting the light client. this comand is created using the start_celo.sh github link

-to use the Celocli commands to check the integrity full node you must have the celo light client running
+to use the Celocli commands on your full node, you must have the celo light client running

-here are some quick helpugull comands to use:
+here are some quick helpfull comands to use on the node:

 (celocli node:synced) to make sure your node is running correctly